FAQ

 Do the speed reading techniques apply to children?
 At what age should they start?

-Start speed reading techniques aged 15+: The speed reading approaches and techniques that we recommend are designed for adults.
+Start speed reading techniques aged 12+: The speed reading approaches and techniques that we recommend are designed for adults.
 We recommend that young people start using the techniques after they’ve had some experience of reading conventionally and when they need to be more efficient.
-This is probably aged about 15+, at a time when they need to read more for study purposes rather than (or as well as) for pleasure.
+This is probably aged about 12+, at a time when they need to read more for study purposes rather than (or as well as) for pleasure.

 Aged 5 - 15: read a lot, for pleasure: Before that, there is much to be gained from reading more slowly – you build up vocabulary, learn how sentences are structured, understand how stories develop.
 So the best thing children can do is to read as much as possible – of anything which interests them.
 It doesn’t matter whether that’s stories, football, factual information or comics.
 The parents’ main job is to offer them books by authors which they might not otherwise come across by themselves.
 But the worst thing you can do is turn children off reading by making it a boring chore.
 Foster a love of reading in any way you can – read yourself, talk about books you’ve read, and keep books available for them to ‘discover’ by themselves.

-For all children we also recommend that parents and teachers help children with ‘learning to learn’ techniques, which will lay the groundwork for improved reading skills.
+For all children, we also recommend that parents and teachers help children with ‘learning to learn’ techniques, which will lay the groundwork for improved reading skills.
 Recommended books for getting started are: The Great Little Book of Learning’ and ‘The Great Little Book of Revision’ both by John O’Brien, and ‘Accelerated Learning Pocketbook’ by Brin Best.

 Do speed reading techniques work for dyslexics?

 Dyslexia is a catch-all term used to describe any number of ‘reading difficulties’.
-For many people, dyslexia (whether diagnosed or not) is more a problem of writing (spelling) than reading, and many work out their own strategies for coping.
+For many people, dyslexia (whether diagnosed or not) is more a problem of writing (spelling) than reading and many work out their own strategies for coping.
 For these, the techniques in this book will probably be a relief and should certainly help them read more effectively.
-We have had numerous people on our courses who said they were dyslexic, and they could all use the techniques as effectively as anyone else.
+We have had numerous people in our courses who said they were dyslexic, and they could all use the techniques as effectively as anyone else.

 For parents or teachers who want to help young people who may have dyslexia, we recommend as a practical starting point the book ‘Dyslexia Pocketbook’ by Julie Bennett